s-h-a-d-o-w/blog/posts/2024-09-26_evaluating-ecosystem.md

 ❌ SSR with vite didn’t work for me.
 ❌ Sprinkles create lots of redundant code.
 They should probably generate “class A, class B, class C” whenever rules would be the same.
 ❌ Satisfaction has [dropped from 87% to 72%](https://2023.stateofcss.com/en-US/css-in-js/).
 (But still 2nd highest.)
-❌ No optimization like Panda CSS does.
-❌ API requires `className` boiler plate (Not THAT big of a deal but I simply prefer `styled` APIs.)
+❌ API requires `className` boiler plate.
+(Not THAT big of a deal but I simply prefer `styled` APIs.)

 ## Pigment CSS
 ✅ Like others here — should theoretically support RSC.
 Next.js team says it doesn’t.